gemseo/gemseo/doc_src/source/disciplines/discipline_interfacing_executable.rst

 Implementation of the discipline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The construction of a :class:`.MDODiscipline` consists in three steps:
+The construction of an :class:`.MDODiscipline` consists in three steps:

 1. Instantiate the :class:`.MDODiscipline` using the super constructor,
 2. Initialize the grammars using the :meth:`.JSONGrammar.initialize_from_data_names` method,